 The fuel system consists of two fuel tanks inbuilt in wings.
 Its total fuel capacity is 100 liters (2 x max.
 50L).
-The piping connection is equipped with a sediment bowl with the drain plug.
-The fuel supply is assured by two independent circuits with two fuel pumps (main and auxiliary).
+The piping connection is equipped with a sediment bowl and a drain plug.
+The fuel supply is provided by two independent circuits with two electrical fuel pumps (main and auxiliary).
 Unconsumed fuel returns back to the fuel tank.
 The fuel pressure is measured by the pressure gauge.
-When the fuel amount indicator light turns on, the fuel reserve in appropriate fuel tank is 5 liters.
+When the fuel amount indicating light turns on, the fuel reserve is 5 liters.